lis-epfl/multi_agent_pkgs/README.md

 . install/setup.bash
 ros2 launch env_builder env_builder.launch.py
 ```
 Launch the agents in another window.
-If you want each agent to run in a different termnial, uncomment the `prefix=['xterm -fa default -fs 10 -hold -e']` line in the launch file:
+If you want each agent to run in a different terminal, uncomment the `prefix=['xterm -fa default -fs 10 -hold -e']` line in the launch file:
 ``` shell script
 cd ~/ros2_ws
 . install/setup.bash